ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/security/local-administrator.md

+Local Administrator
 ---

-title: "Local Administrator"
-weight: 55
-description: "This section describes the design decisions associated with local administrator accounts on Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with local administrator accounts on Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 The default local Administrator account is a highly privileged user account found on every Windows operating system.
 The Administrator account is the first account that is created during the installation for all Windows client operating systems.